francois-roseberry/iot-demo-samples/README.md

 ## Microcontrollers

 Microcontrollers are single-threaded.
-They just do on thing: run the code given to them.
+They just do one thing: run the code given to them.
 There is generally no OS.
 They have much, much less resources.

 ### Pico W